1948 Liberal Party of Canada leadership election: James Garfield Gardiner

-Gardiner, 64, called for increased immigration and closer ties to the United Kingdom.
+James Garfield Gardiner, 64, called for increased immigration and closer ties to the United Kingdom.
 His support was strongest in Alberta, British Columbia, and his home province of Saskatchewan, and he was seen as St. Laurent's primary competition.
 His convention speech, which went over the allotted 20 minutes, asked for a chance to be the party's "spark plug."
 King campaigned hard against Gardiner, calling his campaign "ruthless and selfish," and criticized his tactics.